Unit: 6th Battalion

 Grave / Panel Ref.: Grave: 6.
 F. 3

-Thomas was born on 25 September 1916, the son of Thomas and Jessie (née King) Picker.
+Thomas was born on 25th September 1916, the son of Thomas (Farm Labourer) and Jessie (née King) (Pea Sorter) Picker.
 They married in All Saints’ Church, Ruskington, in the June quarter 1911.
-Thomas had an older sister, Edna, born in 1912, and a younger sister, Annie, born in 1918.
+Thomas had an older sister, Edna May, born 26th May 1912, and a younger sister, Annie Gwendoline, born 7th December 1918.

-It is not known when Thomas enlisted in the Royal Inniskilling Fusiliers, but in 1943 he was serving with the 6th Battalion, part of the Eighth Army [‘Desert Rats’] in Tunisia.
+It is not known when Thomas enlisted in the Royal Inniskilling Fusiliers, but in 1943 he was serving with the 6th Battalion, part of the Seventh Armoured Division [‘Desert Rats‘] in Tunisia.